Skip to content

 Your Freelance Rate Killers

-Posted on by
+Posted on August 6, 2018August 2, 2018 by lwidmer

-I was writing a magazine article a while ago that, given the per-word rateĀ — $1.25 per word, 1,500 words — was going to be a killer payday for me.
+I was writing a magazine article a while ago that, given the per-word rate — $1.25 per word, 1,500 words — was going to be a killer payday for me.
 Until I was 12 interviews and a complete rewrite in.
 That’s the trouble with some projects.
 The unforeseen can really hit your bottom line.
 Even magazine…

 Read more